Managing Facebook business Pages might seem easy, but you’ll need to work hard to attract, engage with, and retain followers on your Page.

 Facebook is one of the top five sites that customers check before they visit a business.
 In 2017, it held 19 percent of a business’ reviews, which reinforces the need for someone to actively manage user reviews.

-The best thing you can do with reviews, especially the negative ones, is to respond and help resolve any issues.
+The best thing you can do with reviews and recommendations, especially the negative ones, is to respond and help resolve any issues.
 By responding you show that a business care about every piece of feedback whether it’s positive or negative.
 In addition, you can win over 45 percent of potential customers with a proper response to a review.